romulus-focsaneanu/Archlinux/README.md

 ```sh
 adapter phy0 set-property Powered on
 ```
 (The adapter name might be different.
-Check the adapter name in the device list if it is phy0 or another).
+Check in the device list if it is phy0 or not).

 press enter than type in the console:
 ```sh